SDCancerDetection/LungCancerDetection/README.md

 Download Packages

-Using Git CMD type "npm install", this will install the dependencies to run the project.
+Using Git CMD type "yarn install", this will install the dependencies to run the project.

 Create a new branch.

-Enter the folder with Git CMD, and type "git checkout -b Initials-Develop" (eg "git checkout -b JL-Develop")
+Enter the folder with Git CMD, and type "git checkout -b branch-name" (eg "git checkout -b JL-Develop")

+Run the following commands (in quotes)
+"yarn install" - installs node packages
+"yarn electron-rebuild ." - rebuilds node packaged, should be run after every install or add command "yarn add package" - example of how to add node packages Please refrain from using node commands, they may break the program
-Edit the code

-Using any IDE you want edit the code you want to change
+Edit the code using any IDE you want

-Run Program
+### Run Program

-Using Git CMD type "yarn build" in the correct directory (LungCancerDetection) This will create a folder called dist, using windows File Explorer go into that folder and run the SDCancerDetectionXXXXXX.exe file.
+Using Git CMD type "yarn electron ." in the correct directory (LungCancerDetection)
-You should now be running the program.

 Push New Code

-Using Git CMD type "git push origin Initals-Develop" (eg "git push origin JL-Develop") You may be prompted for user and password
+Using Git CMD type "git push origin branch-name" (eg "git push origin JL-Develop") You may be prompted for user and password
 This will push your branch to the online repository

 Merge Code

 Go to the online reposity --> select branches --> select your (should be a pull request) --> click merge pull request

+### Build Program